antonwierenga/amazonmq-cli/README.md

 Example 3:`list-messages --queue foo --regex bar`

-*For this command activemq-cli creates a temporary mirror queue to ensure all messages are listed.*
+*For this command amazonmq-cli consumes all messages and returns them to their original queue.
+In flight messages are not in scope of this command.*

 ### list-queues
 Lists queues.